top of page

 Last year, I volunteered for College Essay Guy's Matchlighters Program and was matched with a Dominican girl from Florida who attends a large public school.
 I worked with her on the Questbridge application and she was successful:

 Huge thanks to everyone who was involved with these efforts this year.
 I'm glad that at least three students will be able to graduate from a selective college debt-free, just as I did.
 A few others will graduate with debt far below the maximum Federal Student Loan amount of $27,000 after four years.
 While looking forward to whatever work I have in store next year, I can't wait to see where this year's South Bronx students end up.
 I know some of them are hoping to get off the waitlist at selective colleges that provide full financial need.
-I'm raying for them.
+I'm praying for them.
 Getting off the waitlist would give them the greatest chance to leave the Bronx alive and hopefully go back to improve it.

 Watch Us Grow